 This study assesses the role of the ICCR in building international understanding among international students, specifically the extent to which the ICCR's programs promote mutual appreciation, respect, and peaceful coexistence across different global communities.
 The findings seek to highlight the ICCR's impact in using cultural exchange as a tool for diplomacy and international reputation, hence advancing India's position in promoting world harmony through education and intercultural learning.

-LITERATURE REVIEW:
+LITERATURE REVIEW

 According to Subrata Kumar Mitra (2010), International education is becoming more and more in demand every day.
 Institutions have begun to take new actions in response to these needs.
 In addition to conventional higher education providers, innovative knowledge suppliers from Enterprises have begun to create novel approaches for the provision of higher education.
 India has certain advantages that allow it to further its internationalisation push, which has resulted in interest from foreign colleges to establish campuses there.
 India must have policies for private higher education, especially for international universities that want to establish campuses there.